 Labor

 The labor warranty is what will cover the cost for you to hire a repair man to come fix your treadmill if something goes wrong within the time span of said warranty.
-Labor warranties are always the shortest of the bunch because it could get really expensive for a manufacturer to pay out for a third party handyman to come fix your machine.

 A great labor warranty is 2 years.
-I don’t think I’ve ever seen a manufacturer offer more than 2 years on a labor warranty (please correct me if I’m wrong!).
+I don’t think I’ve ever seen a manufacturer offer more than 2 years on a labor warranty (please correct me if I’m wrong).

 A good labor warranty is 1 year.
 You often see this on quality mid-grade and nice budget treadmills.